James M. Seely

 James Michael Gleason "Jim" Seely (October 15, 1932 - June 3, 2017) was a Rear Admiral in the United States Navy and was the acting Assistant Secretary of the Navy (Financial Management and Comptroller) from December 18, 1988 to January 1990.

 Early life

-Seely was born in Los Angeles, California to parents Louis and Mary Seely and became an accomplished ocean swimmer.
+Seely was born in Los Angeles, California to parents Louis and Mary Seely.
+He became an accomplished ocean swimmer and graduated from Newport Harbor High School in 1950.
 He attended UCLA where he was a member of the Naval ROTC and Sigma Pi fraternity.
 When he graduated in 1955 he received his commission as an ensign.

 He married Gail Margaret Deverman on July 13, 1957 in Culver City, California.
 They had two children; a daughter, Nina, and a son, Ted.
 During their marriage they would move more than twenty-five times.

 Military career

 Seely was on active duty from July 12, 1955 to October 1, 1989 during which time he acquired more than 5,000 hours of flight time as a naval aviator and made more than 1,000 carrier landings.
 He flew a total of four hundred forty-seven combat missions during the Vietnam War.